Candidate48/junit4Wiki/Quo-Vadis-JUnit.md

 I think the next step is to get some discussion going with the aim have a plan of what needs to get done.
 I think the perfect result would be a common understanding and a bunch of issues that developers could get started on.

 After the [initial discussion](https://groups.yahoo.com/neo/groups/junit/conversations/topics/24605) on the JUnit mailing list, the [Testing Java 8](https://groups.google.com/forum/#!forum/testing-java-8) Google Group was created to continue discussing this and related matters.

+# Update: JUnit Lambda

+Starting in October 2015 a new version of JUnit will be developed funded through a [crowdfunding campaign](https://www.indiegogo.com/projects/junit-lambda/x/9569627#/story).
+Discussion about the new implementation will take place on [JUnit Lambda's project wiki](https://github.com/junit-team/junit-lambda/wiki).